+ Transmuting Analogue: Lusio 2019

 Light Experiments are instant film photographs used to learn how light and the camera work together and against each other.

 In letting present factors come together, I give control to the mechanics of the camera to direct the outcome of the image.
-Using a Polaroid SX-70 camera in darkly lit areas, I click the button to open the shutter and move the camera around capturing light by chance.
+Using a Polaroid SX-70 camera in dark lighting, I click the button to open the shutter and move the camera around capturing light by chance.
 The camera controls the shutter speed, so only after enough light is read will the shutter close, the image is then captured, and the print is ejected.

 + Iceland: 2011 - 2014